 Device enrollment configuration options

 Before you enroll devices, you should decide on the enrollment type from those listed below.
-After that, you can select from the options presented below the table.

 Automated Device Enrollment

 Automated Device Enrollment is designed for devices owned by the organization.
 Automated Device Enrollment lets organizations configure and manage devices from the moment the devices are removed from the box.
 You can also use all of the available payloads and restrictions defined by Apple, and you have the option to prevent the MDM enrollment profile from being removed by the user.

 Device Enrollment allows organizations to have users manually enroll devices into a mobile device management (MDM) solution and then manage many different aspects of device use, including the ability to erase the device.
 On Mac computers running macOS 11 or later, Device Enrollment also enforces supervision on the Mac.